zihanKuang/exoscale-academy/content/learning-paths/98e16360-a366-4b78-8e0a-031da07fdacb/intro-compliance/exoscale-compliance/content/assessment/_index.md

 Understanding the risks that could significantly impact the organization and its ability to achieve its objectives is critical.

-Risks are typically grouped into three level:
+Risks are typically grouped into three categories:

 - Business Risks
 - Compliance Risks